Ankita-Mehta/Sprinklr-XB-CSS-Style-Guide/README.md

 1. `@extend` declarations

-    Just as in other OOP languages, it's helpful to know right away that this â€œclassâ€ inherits from another.
+    Just as in other OOP languages, it's helpful to know right away that this “class” inherits from another.

-    ```scss
+    ```css
     .btn-green {
         @extend %btn;
         // ...